KG-9991/SEC_10-K_Fillings_Analysis/README.md

     2. It provides insights into the company’s financial health and stability.
 Companies with a sustainable amount of debt relative to equity are often seen as more stable.

+    Please note that for calculating the Debt to Equity ratio for Tesla, the year indicated in the document name is adjusted by subtracting one.
+This adjustment is made because the year mentioned in the document name corresponds to the year the filing was published, not the year of the balance sheet data it contains.
+For example, if the document is named "2024," the balance sheet data actually pertains to the year 2023.

 ## 2. Sentiment analysis of the company the competitors: